|

 of a soap opera.
 The hero/priest doubts the existence of God, beds

-the heroine/ AIDS researcher, and leaves the Church.
+the heroine/AIDS researcher, and leaves the Church.
 Well-researched,

-yet not a novel about Communism; Ceausescu is portrayed as just the latest
+yet not a novel about Communism.
+Ceausescu is portrayed as just the latest

 of Dracula's puppet rulers. |